All Episodes

 And that should be a lesson to every single person that runs for office is that you don't have to be perfect.

-You can have flaws and make mistakes, but but the American people want to know that you care and that you're gonna fight for them, and that you should be who you are rather than be pretending to be something else.
+You can have flaws and make mistakes, but the American people want to know that you care and that you're going to fight for them and that you should be who you are rather than be pretending to be something else that politicians used to think the American people wanted to see in their elected officials.

 You know, I used to care what people would write or say about me.

-I don't care at all anymore.
+I can tell you in just 100% being totally honest, I don't care at all anymore.

-I care about my audience, I care about my family, I care about being the person that God wants me to be.
+I care about being the person that God wants me to be.

-Uh I had Governor DeSantis on.
+I had Governor DeSantis on.

-You're not gonna tolerate it either.
+You're not going to tolerate it either.

-That's the kind of person that I like in office, people that'll take a tough stand and take all the heat that goes along with it, and frankly, not bat an eyelash.
+That's the kind of person that I like in office, people that'll take a tough stand and take all the heat that goes along with it.

 We are not putting up with that.

-Well, what was their reaction?
+What was their reaction?

-They were I said, run me through your emergency operations plan.
+They were, I said, run me through your emergency operations plan.

-I want to hear what you're going to do if there is a planned protest, and I want you to know that I'm going to be available, that my law enforcement will be there.
+And I want you to know that I'm going to be available, that my law enforcement will be there.

-The National Guard will be ready and activated, and that as soon as somebody throws one thing or says one thing that is violent and is not a peace, peaceful protest, we and and says something that is hateful, like we see going on that's causing a lot of these universities to cancel their graduations.
+And that as soon as somebody throws one thing or says one thing that is violent and is not a peaceful protest, and says something that is hateful, like we see going on, that's causing a lot of these universities to cancel their graduations.

 I said, it's just not going to happen in South Dakota.

-So I appreciated that candid conversation with those university presidents, and they they I think they appreciated it too, to know that this this would be a partnership and that we weren't gonna let it happen in South Dakota.
+And I think they appreciated it too, to know that this would be a partnership and that we weren't going to let it happen in South Dakota.

 You know, I'm proud of my daughter.

-She graduated from college uh recently.
+She graduated from college recently.

-I'm not gonna give the college away.
+I'm not going to give the college away.

 I just don't talk about my family that much.

-But she called me days before the graduation and said, you know, Dad, they don't they're not gonna let us walk, they're not gonna let us do this.
+But she called me days before the graduation and said, you know, dad, they're not going to let us walk.

-Why why am I bothering?
+Why am I bothering?

 And she decided not to go.

-And I said, Whatever you want, I'll support.
+And I said, whatever you want, I'll support.

-And I thought it was an adult decision, and it was it ended up being more right than we ever knew.
+And it ended up being more right than we ever knew.

-That's and I and I think that's what individualism is all about.
+And I think that's what individualism is all about.

-Uh anyway, I did enjoy the book.
+Anyway, I did enjoy the book.

-It's called No Going Back, The Truth of What's Wrong with Politics, How We Move America Forward on Amazon.com, Hannity.com, bookstores around the country, and probably the mob in the media think that they were hurting you.
+It's called No Going Back, The Truth of What's Wrong with Politics, How We Move America Forward on Amazon.com, Hannity.com, bookstores around the country.

 That's my guess.